 I went to a friend I know that was a mental health counselor.
 I asked her to give me the official test, whatever that was, for ADD as I wanted to make sure this was all true.
-She did, and the instrument showed I had a profound level of ADD or ADHD more specifically, that was affecting nearly everything I did!
+She did, and the instrument showed I had a profound level of ADD or ADHD and that it was affecting nearly everything I did!

 Wow.
-I knew that I wasn’t really like other people because I noticed that so many times I don’t seem to fit in with the program.
+I knew that I wasn’t really like other people because I noticed that so many times I didn’t seem to fit in with the program.
 I get incredibly bored with common things quickly.
 I always seem to have a variety of things I’m thinking about at any one time.
 If you picture your mind as a dry-erase board where thoughts arise and go away… mine is full of every color of dry-erase marker.
-The white is nearly hidden because there is so much going on there, and more thoughts need to get there…so, the mind starts to drag fingers across what was already written so it can write more with the finger bringing back the white of the board.
+The white is nearly hidden because there is so much going on there, and more thoughts need to find a space to go.
+The mind starts to drag fingers across what was already written so it can write more.
 Yes, it’s that bad sometimes.

-As I focused on something, some topic that I had to think about, for work or for school I noticed that my attention span was in seconds.
-I was never able to concentrate much longer than 10 seconds at a time on anything.
+As I focus on something, some topic that I need to think about, for work or for school, I noticw that my attention span is in seconds.
+I was never able to concentrate much longer than ten seconds at a time on anything.
 To say this was debilitating is an understatement.
 Any paper I was taking notes on during class is filled with drawings, diagrams, jokes, ideas, and even pages for books I’ve yet to complete – none of it related to my lessons.

-My whole life has been a whirlwind of events and activity (book coming out soon).
+My whole life has been a whirlwind of events and activity (book coming soon).
 I’ve been on a rollercoaster of ADD for so long that I thought it was just normal.
 I thought it was just me.
-I thought that nobody could really concentrate for more than 10 seconds at a time on any one thing.
-I thought that everyone got bored in a few seconds with things.
+I thought that nobody could really concentrate for more than ten seconds at a time on any one thing.
+I thought that everybody got bored in a few seconds.

 Anyway, this post isn’t about describing ADD and how my life has been affected by it.
 Suffice it to say that my life has been a direct expression of the ADD!